dharshurp/CodeAlpha_NetworkSniffer/README.md

-# 🌐 Network Sniffer Tool
+## 🌐 Network Sniffer Tool

 ## 📌 Overview
-The Network Sniffer Tool is a Python-based cybersecurity project that captures and analyzes live network packets.
+The Network Sniffer Tool is a Python-based cybersecurity project that captures and analyzes live network packets using Scapy.
 It helps in understanding how data flows across a network by displaying basic packet information such as source and destination IP addresses.

 This project is built for educational purposes to learn the fundamentals of network traffic monitoring and packet inspection.